numan200/Nomi-Wears/README.md

 <br />

-### Setup Instructions:
+## 📥Setup Instructions:
 If you want to download and run this project locally, follow these steps:
 - Setup Node Environment: Ensure you have Node.js installed on your PC.
 - Clone the Repository: Navigate to your project folder.
-- Install Dependencies: Run [npm install] in the terminal.
+- Install Dependencies: Run <b>npm install</b> in the terminal.
-- Start the Project: Run [npm run dev] in the terminal to start the development server.
+- Start the Project: Run <b>npm run dev</b> in the terminal to start the development server.